iamjinlei/aliecs/README.md

 ecs desc   # list available instances ecs go     # ssh into one of the instances
 ```
+All those commands support an optional index to specify a particular instance to operate on.
+The index is defined in the table from the **ecs desc***.
+Index 0 is used by default.

 Instance related configs are in [config.go](https://github.com/iamjinlei/ecs/blob/master/config.go)